Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/MapView/TakeScreenshot/readme.md

 ## How it works

 1. Wait for the MapView to finish rendering the Map.
-2. Call `mapView.ExportImageAsync()` to get the `RuntimeImage`.
+2. Call `mapView.ExportImageAsync()` to get the `RuntimeImage`, which is a bitmap image.
 3. Use the `RuntimeImage.ToImageSourceAsync` extension method to get a copy of the image that is compatible with native image display controls.

 ## Relevant API

+* GeoView.DrawStatus
+* GeoView.DrawStatusChanged
 * GeoView.ExportImageAsync
 * RuntimeImage
 * RuntimeImage.ToImageSourceAsync
-* GeoView.DrawStatus
-* GeoView.DrawStatusChanged

 ## Tags

-Screenshot, print, share, image, export, capture, screen capture, shot
+capture, export, image, print, screen capture, screenshot, share, shot